GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/deviatedPoroElasticWellbore/Example2.rst

 #########################################################################################
-Drilling a deviated Poro-Elastic Wellbore
+A Deviated Poro-Elastic Wellbore Subjected to In-situ Stresses and Pore Pressure
 #########################################################################################

 ------------------------------------------------------------------
 Problem description
 ------------------------------------------------------------------

-This example deal with the problem of drilling a deviated poro-elastic wellbore.
-This can be regarded as an extension of the poroelastic wellbore example :ref:`AdvancedExampleDeviatedPoroElasticWellbore` with consideration of in-situ stresses and pore pressure effects.
-Both pore pressure and mud pressure are supposed to be nil at the borehole wall.
-The in-situ horizontal stress is anisotropic.
-The wellbore trajectory is deviated from the direction of the main in-situ stresses.
-Analytical solutions of the pore pressure, the radial and hoop stresses in the near wellbore region are expressed in the Laplace space as `(Abousleiman and Cui, 1998) <https://www.sciencedirect.com/science/article/pii/S0020768398001012>`__.
+This example deals with the problem of drilling a deviated poro-elastic wellbore.
+This is an extension of the poroelastic wellbore example :ref:`AdvancedExampleDeviatedPoroElasticWellbore` with the consideration of in-situ stresses and in-situ pore pressure.
+Both pore pressure and mud pressure are supposed to be nil at the borehole wall following the consideration of `(Abousleiman and Cui, 1998) <https://www.sciencedirect.com/science/article/pii/S0020768398001012>`__.
+Also, the in-situ horizontal stresses are anisotropic, i.e. :math:`\sigma_hmax` > :math:`\sigma_hmin`.
+The wellbore trajectory is deviated from the directions of the in-situ stresses.
+Analytical solutions of the pore pressure, the radial and hoop stresses in the near wellbore region are given by `(Abousleiman and Cui, 1998) <https://www.sciencedirect.com/science/article/pii/S0020768398001012>`__.
+They are hereby used to verify the modeling predictions.

 **Input file**